AbsaOSS/cobrix/README.md

 {project-root}/cobrix/{module}/target/scala-{scala_version}/jacoco/report/html
 ```

-### Reading Cobol binary files from HDFS/local and querying them
+### Reading Cobol binary files from Hadoop/local and querying them

 1. Create a Spark ```SQLContext```

 2. Start a ```sqlContext.read``` operation specifying ```za.co.absa.cobrix.spark.cobol.source``` as the format

 3. Inform the path to the copybook describing the files through ```... .option("copybook", "path_to_copybook_file")```.
-By default the copybook
+   - By default the copybook is expected to be in the default Hadoop filesystem (HDFS, S3, etc).
-   is expected to be in HDFS.
-You can specify that a copybook is located in the local file system by adding `file://` prefix.
-For example, you
+   - You can specify that a copybook is located in the local file system by adding `file://` prefix.
-   can specify a local file like this `.option("copybook", "file:///home/user/data/compybook.cpy")`.
-Alternatively, instead of providing a path
+   - For example, you can specify a local file like this `.option("copybook", "file:///home/user/data/copybook.cpy")`.
-   to a copybook file you can provide the contents of the copybook itself by using `.option("copybook_contents", "...copybook contents...")`.
+   - Alternatively, instead of providing a path to a copybook file you can provide the contents of the copybook itself by using `.option("copybook_contents", "...copybook contents...")`.
+   - You can store the copybook in the JAR itself at resources section in this case use `jar://` prefix, e.g.: `.option("copybook", "jar:///copybooks/copybook.cpy")`.

-4. Inform the path to the HDFS directory containing the files: ```... .load("path_to_directory_containing_the_binary_files")```
+4. Inform the path to the Hadoop directory containing the files: ```... .load("s3a://path_to_directory_containing_the_binary_files")```

 5. Inform the query you would like to run on the Cobol Dataframe